 Check out this article to prepare for the Twitter interview process!

 If you are applying for roles at Twitter and other large tech companies, the more you can research and learn before you talk to them, the better off you will be.
-We have worked with hundreds of people on their job search, helping them optimize each step so they can successfully land the job they want, so we have gathered a lot of data on what works and what doesn’t.
+We have worked with thousands of people on their job search, helping them optimize each step so they can successfully land the job they want, so we have gathered a lot of data on what works and what doesn’t.

 Once you start looking into the application and interview processes for tech companies, you will see there are a lot of similarities from company to company.
 If you prepare with this in mind, you should be able to go into your interviews with confidence.
 Below, we will outline the Twitter interview process as well as tips for your applications.